 Rather helpfully, for the purposes of our explanation, Lancashire & McCoy ran into both of these issues when they finally got all their inactive users migrated.
 Let’s see how it worked out for them…

-With 20,000 inactive users slowly migrated to their Office 365 environment, L&M decided to place all of them within a single, convenient, and free shared mailbox.
+With 20,000 inactive users slowly migrated to their Microsoft 365 environment, L&M decided to place all of them within a single, convenient, and free shared mailbox.
 But that didn’t work.
 With a 50Gb limit on free shared mailboxes, they were forced to create many of them to cater for the number of inactive users they had.
 Then, as fate would have it, their legal team opened a case a few weeks later requiring information regarding one of their departed employees.
 Identifying which shared mailbox that employee’s data was in took time, given how many there were to choose from.

 When they finally identified the right shared mailbox, they tried to place that mailbox on legal hold, but that didn’t work either.
 As a free mailbox, the shared mailbox can’t be controlled by Compliance Center.
 This caused the L&M General Counsel to begin experiencing sleepless nights fearing spoilation claims.